Everest Base Camp Trek in November – A Complete Guide

 Sherpa Culture

-The walk itself is mesmerizing, as you will be saturated and engaged in the Sherpa lifestyle.
+The walk itself is mesmerizing, as you will be immersed in and engaged with the Sherpa lifestyle.
 The people are characterized by bravery, great mountain climbing skills, and rich customs, which you will enjoy when touring places like Namche Bazaar and Tengboche.

 Warm Hospitality

 Sherpas are hospitable.
-Most of the tea houses along the way are owned by local families, enabling you to have a meal with them, talk to them, and learn their way of life.
+Most of the tea houses along the way are owned by local families, allowing you to share a meal with them, talk with them, and learn about their way of life.

 Traditional Cuisine

-Ensure you also order local food items like “dal bhat,” since it is impossible for an average trekker to skip such meals when visiting agencies.
-Dishes unique to the region and its people are essential to healing the trekkers.
+Ensure you also order local food items like "dal bhat," since it is impossible for an average trekker to skip such meals when visiting agencies.
+Di is unique to the region, and its people are essential to healing the trekkers.

 Visiting Tengboche Monastery and Other Spiritual Sites